 All of the transcriptions from the Nixon administration in the Presidential Recordings Digital Edition are born-digital documents created by the editors and researchers of the Miller Center’s Presidential Recordings Program.
-Currently, the published transcripts are organized into six different series: two sets of conversations featured in books by Ken Hughes of the Miller Center; two thematic collections covering Richard Nixon’s first week of taping in office and the Strategic Arms Limitation Talks of 1971; a group of conversations featured in Assistant Professor Nicole Hemmer’s July 2016 Atlantic online essay “Why the Vice Presidency Matters,” illustrating the Nixon–Agnew relationship; and a collection of telephone conversations spanning 1971.
+Currently, the published transcripts are organized into six different series: two sets of conversations featured in books by Ken Hughes of the Miller Center; two thematic collections covering Richard Nixon’s first week of taping in office and the Strategic Arms Limitation Talks of 1971; a group of conversations featured in Assistant Professor Nicole Hemmer’s July 2016 Atlantic online essay “Why the Vice Presidency Matters,” illustrating the Nixon–Agnew relationship; a collection of telephone conversations spanning 1971; and a collection of telephone conversations from January through March 1972.

 In 1971, President Richard M. Nixon set the stage for his most famous successes, though he also sowed the seeds of his own self-destruction.
 In foreign affairs, high-level talks with Beijing and Moscow allowed Nixon to defrost the Cold War and helped to facilitate America’s exit from the hot war in Vietnam.
 In domestic affairs, Nixon launched his New Economic Policy and nominated two justices to the Supreme Court.
 The year also included wrangling over Taiwan and war between India and Pakistan, as well as the political challenges of addressing national childcare and civil rights.
 Publication of the Pentagon Papers that June further coarsened the President's relationship with the media, leading Nixon to establish the Special Investigations Unit (later known as “the Plumbers”) that launched him on the road to Watergate and, eventually, to resignation.
 The tapes in this collection document the highs and lows of a tumultuous year.